manasa-arun/python/content/en/Tips/class-keyword-in-python.md

   age = 36

 p1 = student()
 print(p1.name)
 ```
 output:
 ```python
 aaaa
 ```
 ## Summary
-In this tutorial we learnt about Python `class` keyword usage and examples to better understand.
+In this tutorial we learnt about Python `class` keyword usage with the help of simple examples.